Hensel minimality I: Resplendency

-It seems plausible that this theorem is valid also for other $\ell \in \NN$.
-However, whereas the cases $0$ and $\omega$ follow easily from Proposition~\ref{prop:equiv}, the only proof we have for $\ell = 1$ makes a detour through the criterion given in Theorem~\ref{thm:tame2vf}, and we have no such criterion for $\ell \ge 2$.
+Whereas the cases $0$ and $\omega$ follow easily from Proposition~\ref{prop:equiv}, the only proof we have for $\ell = 1$ makes a detour through the criterion given in Theorem~\ref{thm:tame2vf} (which is generalized for $\ell \ge 2$ in \cite{Verm:h-min}).
+In \cite{Verm:h-min}, \Cref{thm:resp:h} is generalized to hold for all $\ell$.

 \begin{proof}[Proof of Theorem~\ref{thm:resp:h}] The case $\ell = 0$ follows directly from Proposition~\ref{prop:equiv}: Since $\Th_{\cL}(K)$ has $\cM_K$-preparation, it even has resplendent $\cM_K$-preparation, so every $\cLe(A)$-definable set $X \subset K$ (for $A \subset K$) can be prepared by a finite $\cL(A)$-definable (and hence in particular $\cLe(A)$-definable) subset of $K$.